235u/proposals/OutlookSynchronisation/README.md

 > On **Save**, an XML file with all the configuration of contacts and events will be saved locally on the user’s PC in a subfolder of the installation folder.

-I would use [Office.RoamingSettings](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/persisting-add-in-state-and-settings) JavaScript interface (or a custom solution, persisting data on the server), due following office [add-in state and settings persistence](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/persisting-add-in-state-and-settings) specifics:
+I would use [Office.RoamingSettings](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/persisting-add-in-state-and-settings) JavaScript interface (or a custom solution, like persisting data in a database on the server or using user's OneDrives [for Business, of their Office 365 subscriptions]), due following office [add-in state and settings persistence](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/persisting-add-in-state-and-settings) specifics:

 > Office Add-ins are essentially web applications running in the stateless environment of a browser control.
 As a result, your add-in may need to persist data to maintain the continuity of certain operations or features across sessions of using your add-in.